codex-storage/codex-spec/specs/marketplace.md

 Codex Marketplace and its interactions are defined by a smart contract deployed on an EVM-compatible blockchain.
 This specification describes these flows for all the different roles in the network.
-The specification is meant for a Codex client implementor.
+The specification is meant for a Codex node implementor.

 ## Semantics